Geometry-Aware Gradient Algorithms for Neural Architecture Search: Abstract

 \section{Abstract}

-Many recent state-of-the-art methods for neural architecture search (NAS) relax the NAS problem into a joint continuous optimization over architecture parameters and their shared-weights, enabling the application of standard gradient-based optimizers.
-However, this training process remains poorly understood, as evidenced by the multitude of gradient-based heuristics that have been recently proposed.
-Invoking the theory of mirror descent, we present a unifying framework for designing and analyzing gradient-based NAS methods that exploit the underlying problem structure to quickly find high-performance architectures.
-Our {\em geometry-aware} framework leads to simple yet novel algorithms that (1)~enjoy faster convergence guarantees than existing gradient-based methods and (2) achieve state-of-the-art accuracy on the latest NAS benchmarks in computer vision.
-Notably, we exceed the best published results for both CIFAR and ImageNet on both the DARTS search space and NAS-Bench-201; on the latter benchmark we achieve close to oracle-optimal performance on CIFAR-10 and CIFAR-100.
-Together, our theory and experiments demonstrate a principled way to co-design optimizers and continuous parameterizations of discrete NAS search spaces.
+Recent state-of-the-art methods for neural architecture search (NAS) exploit gradient-based optimization by relaxing the problem into continuous optimization over architectures and shared-weights, a noisy process that remains poorly understood.
+We argue for the study of single-level empirical risk minimization to understand NAS with weight-sharing, reducing the design of NAS methods to devising optimizers and regularizers that can quickly obtain high-quality solutions to this problem.
+Invoking the theory of mirror descent, we present a geometry-aware framework that exploits the underlying structure of this optimization to return sparse architectural parameters, leading to simple yet novel algorithms that enjoy fast convergence guarantees and achieve state-of-the-art accuracy on the latest NAS benchmarks in computer vision.
+Notably, we exceed the best published results for both CIFAR and ImageNet on both the DARTS search space and NAS-Bench-201; on the latter we achieve near-oracle-optimal performance on CIFAR-10 and CIFAR-100.
+Together, our theory and experiments demonstrate a principled way to co-design optimizers and continuous relaxations of discrete NAS search spaces.